I guess we have to talk about the ‘masculinity crisis’ in America again

 Why wouldn’t American men who are proud of being fathers want to join the all-but-six countries in the world that have paid leave so they can spend more time bonding with their newborn babies?
 What exactly is it that makes the men who mock that idea, like Carlson or Joe Rogan, more manly than a dad on paternity leave?

-The moment currently unfolding is full of all manner of exciting ways for how men can define themselves going forward.
-They don’t need to be terrified, like Rogan, that owning a soy candle will make them less of a man—an idea that is part of the same lineage that spawned an early-aughts ad in which a dude feels self-conscious for buying too much tofu and can only purchase a Hummer to restore his manhood.
-Having to worry about this kind of thing all the time sounds like a ridiculous nightmare!
+The moment currently unfolding is full of exciting ways for how men can define themselves going forward.
+They don’t need to be terrified, like Rogan, that owning a soy candle will make them less of a man—an idea spawned from the same lineage as the early-aughts ad in which a dude feeling self-conscious for buying too much tofu must purchase a Hummer to restore his manhood.
+Having to worry about this kind of thing all the time sounds like a nightmare!

-Conservatives like Hawley and Carlson are still free to shackle themselves to the strictly traditional definition of masculinity.
+Hawley and Carlson are still free to shackle themselves to the strictly traditional definition of masculinity.
 Nobody is trying to take that option away from them.
 With any hope, though, the next generation of men will feel freed from it.